Rigid connections and $F$-isocrystals: The -adic representation associated to a rigid connection

 The Lan--Sheng--Zuo correspondence only relates periodic Higgs bundles with crystalline representations.
 In particular we do not know that the representation thereby assigned to a rigid Higgs bundle is again rigid.
 This problem is solved in the sequel by relating the Lan--Sheng--Zuo correspondence to Faltings's Simpson correspondence established in \cite[Theorem 5]{Fal05}.
-Recall that Faltings defines a category of generalized representations (of the geometric \'etale fundamental group) of a $p$-adic schemes \cite[Section 2]{Fal05}.
+Recall that Faltings defines a category of generalized representations (of the geometric \'etale fundamental group) of a $p$-adic scheme, see \cite[Section 2]{Fal05}, {and defines the notions of \emph{small} generalized representations and $\emph{small}$ Higgs bundles (see \emph{loc. cit.}).}

 \begin{theorem}[Faltings] Let $K$ be a local field with ring of integers $V$, let $X$ be a proper $V$-scheme with toroidal singularities.
-There exists an equivalence of categories between small Higgs bundles on $X_{K}$ and small generalized $K$-representations of $\pi_1^{\rm{\acute{e}t}}(X_{\bar{K}})$. \end{theorem}
+There exists an equivalence of categories between small Higgs bundles on $X_{\bar{K}}$ and small generalized $K$-representations of $\pi_1^{\rm{\acute{e}t}}(X_{\bar{K}})$. \end{theorem}

 We fix a closed point $s \in S$ and consider a morphism $\Spec W(k(s)) \to S$.
-The fraction field of $W(k(s))$ will be denoted by $K_s$.
-As in Remark~\ref{rmk:flf} we list the representations $\rho_{i,s}\colon \pi_1(X_{\mathbb{Q}_p}) \to GL(r, W(\mathbb{F}_{p^{f_{i,s}}}))$ corresponding to rank $r$ irreducible rigid Higgs bundles $(E_i,\theta_i)$ on $X_{W(k(s))}$.
+The fraction field of $W(k(s))$ will be denoted by $K(s)$.
+As in Remark \ref{rmk:flf} we list the representations $\rho_{i,s}\colon \pi_1(X_{\mathbb{Q}_p}) \to GL(r, W(\mathbb{F}_{p^{f_{i,s}}}))$ corresponding to rank $r$ irreducible rigid Higgs bundles $(E_i,\theta_i)$ on $X_{W(k(s))}$.
 We let $\sigma^{m}(E_i,\theta_i)$ denote the periodic Higgs bundle corresponding to $\sigma^m(\rho_{i,s})$ by the Lan--Sheng--Zuo correspondence.
 That is, $\sigma$ is the shift operator defined in \eqref{sigma} on Higgs bundles, which corresponds to the Frobenius action on the coefficients $W(\F_{p^{f_{i,s}}})$ for $\rho_{i,s}$.

 We recall that $\sigma$ denotes Lan--Sheng--Zuo's shift functor for periodic Higgs bundles.
 On the level of crystalline representations it corresponds to the Frobenius-twist of a representation.
-Recall that we denote by $f_{i,s}$ the smallest positive integer, such that $\sigma^{f_{i,s}}(E_i,\nabla_i) \simeq (E_i,\nabla_i)$.
+Recall that we denote by $f_{i,s}$ the smallest positive integer such that $\sigma^{f_{i,s}}(E_i,\nabla_i) \simeq (E_i,\nabla_i)$.

-\begin{lemma} There exists an $m_{i,s}$, such that under Faltings's $p$-adic Simpson correspondence the representation of the geometric fundamental group $\rho_{i,s}|_{\pi_1(X_{\overline{K}_s}}$ is isomorphic to $\sigma^{m_{i,s}}(E_i,\theta_i)$ as representations defined over ${\rm Frac}(W(\mathbb{F}_{p^{f_{i,s}}}))$. \end{lemma}
+\begin{lemma} There exists an $m_{i,s}$ such that under Faltings's $p$-adic Simpson correspondence the representation of the geometric fundamental group $\rho_{i,s}|_{\pi_1(X_{\overline{K}_s})}$ is isomorphic to $\sigma^{m_{i,s}}(E_i,\theta_i)$ as representations defined over ${\rm Frac}(W(\mathbb{F}_{p^{f_{i,s}}}))$. \end{lemma}

 \begin{proof} We fix a $\rho_{i,s}$ which we for short denote by $\rho$.
 We define the $\mathbb{Z}_p$-representation

 of $\pi_1(C_{\Q_p})$.
 It corresponds to the Higgs bundle $(E_{\rm big},\theta_{\rm big})$ of period $1$ by means of Lan--Sheng--Zuo's correspondence.